 - Student Information Questionnaire and Self-Assessment Survey should be downloaded from Clio.
-Please turn in the hard-paper original of this assignment at the beginning of class on 8-29-16 and email a scanned version of the completed document to both professors before the beginning of class on 8-29-16. - Time Recordation and Reporting Assignment should be downloaded from Clio and read.
+Please turn in the hard-paper original of this assignment at the beginning of class #2 and email a scanned version of the completed document to both professors before the beginning of class #2. - Time Recordation and Reporting Assignment should be downloaded from Clio and read.
 It would be prudent to calendar the deadlines set forth on the Assignment Memo. - Journaling Assignment should be downloaded from Clio and read.
 This assignment requires weekly entries and submissions.
 It would be prudent to calendar the deadlines set forth on the Assignment Memo. - Business Plan Assignment should be downloaded from Clio and read.
-Students are advised to start working on this assignment right away and make work on this assignment a weekly task - not leaving work on it to the few days before the deadlines provided.
+Students are advised to start working on this assignment right away and make work on this assignment a weekly task not leaving work on it to the few days before the deadlines provided.
 It would be prudent to calendar the deadlines set forth on the Assignment Memo.

-• Working for Yourself or Others Interactive Discussion Assignment should be downloaded from Clio.
-Assignment must be complete before next class.
+Working for Yourself or Others Interactive Discussion Assignment should be downloaded from Clio.
+Assignment must be complete before next class (Week 2).

-WEEK TWO - AUGUST 29, 2016
+WEEK TWO - AUGUST 25, 2017